Gibbsdavidl/GooglePipelinesRStan/README.md

 #################################################################################

-# How to run a custom script with
+# How to run a custom script with dsub
-# Google Genomics Pipelines
 # David L Gibbs
 # dgibbs@systemsbiology.org
 # November 7, 2017